 How do we really decide who the greatest players are?

-However, given that the body that monitors these records, ITTF was founded in 1926 and got included in the Olympic games in 1988, our top 8 players of all time have to come from this time frame till date.
+However, given that the body that monitors these records, ITTF was founded in 1926 and got included in the Olympic games in 1988, the top 8 players of all time have to come from this time frame till date.

-It’s important to note that the Asians are by far the most dominant in this sport, followed by the Germans and others from all over.
+It is important to note that the Asians are by far the most dominant in this sport, followed by Germans and others from all over.